biocoder-frodo/FRITZBox-SynologyLogCenterDaemon/README.md

 * -l Absolute path to the Log Center databases folder
 * -p Optional, absolute path to a textfile that contains the FRITZ!Box password, defaults to ./(username).pwdfile when omitted
 * -k Optional, absolute path to certificate file of your FRITZ!Box, defaults to ./boxcert.cer when omitted
-* -t Optional, http or https, defaults to http when omitted
+* -t Optional, http or https, defaults to https when omitted
 * -f Optional, the name of your FRITZ!Box, other than fritz.box
 * -u Optional, the name of your FRITZ!Box user, other than stats
 * -q Optional, fetch the eventlog once and dump it to the console